The top global skincare products and practices you need to know about

 There are many countries with good skincare products, but I’m going to share the standout brands and products I have personally tried and tested from France, Japan, Korea, and India.
 These countries have centuries-old beauty and skincare treatments, as well as some of the most cutting-edge (and affordable) best skincare products in the world today.
 I hope they are as game-changing for you as they have been for me!

 P.S.
 Images are clickable for some of the best prices I’ve found online.
 Links are affiliate links, which means I may earn a small amount at no cost to you.

 Start with These Beauty Products from France

 Ah, France — my gateway into skincare product obsession.
+There’s a reason French skincare is prized around the world.
 I have so many recommendations for the French pharmacy that it deserves its own post.
 If you’ve yet to jump into the glory that is a French skincare routine, here are the brands and products you need to know about to get started:

 Some use it as a cleanser in place of face wash (me!) and others swear by it as a makeup remover.
 Others will use it and then cleanse, so it’s up to your skin and your needs but I highly recommend trying it (great for traveling, as well.)
 Best of all, it’s very gentle on the skin.

 Bioderma is considered the original classic of micellar waters, and I can sincerely say my skincare routine and my skin has improved tenfold because of it.
 I can’t recommend it enough.

 La Roche Posay